awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 ### Update Your Network ACL Rules<a name="vpc-migrate-ipv6-nacl-rules"></a>

 If you associate an IPv6 CIDR block with your VPC, we automatically add rules to the default network ACL to allow IPv6 traffic, provided you haven't modified its default rules\.
 If you've modified your default network ACL or if you've created a custom network ACL with rules to control the flow of traffic to and from your subnet, you must manually add rules for IPv6 traffic\.
-For more information about recommended network ACL rules, see [Recommended Network ACL Rules for Your VPC](VPC_Appendix_NACLs.md)\.
+For more information, see [Recommended Network ACL Rules for Your VPC](vpc-recommended-nacl-rules.md)\.

-## Step 5: Change Your Instance Type<a name="vpc-migrate-ipv6-instance-types"></a>
+## Step 4: Change Your Instance Type<a name="vpc-migrate-ipv6-instance-types"></a>

 All current generation instance types support IPv6\.
 For more information, see [Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.